positively-charged/bcc/doc/details.md

 A message-building function is qualified with `msgbuild`, must not have any parameters, and must have a `void` return type.
 In the body of a message-building function, a special function called `append()` becomes visible.
 You use `append()` to output the parts of the message. `append()` supports all of the cast types that are supported by `Print()`.

-To create and print the message, pass the message-building function along with the `msgbuild:` cast type:
+To utilize a message-building function, pass it with the `msgbuild:` cast:

 ```
 void Welcome( int borderLength ) {